I’m in a long-distance marriage. I never imagined I would be in a

 We want to keep things stable for the kids, and we want to see how the job goes first before we make such a big decision.

 5 things you can do to keep your

 A long-distance relationship is unconventional, complicated and messy but it can work.
 People do it all the time.
 It just takes more effort.
 Here are a few ideas for you.

-1-Send care packages and thoughtful gifts every once in a while:
+1-Send care packages, letters and thoughtful gifts every once in a while:

 So what do you do?

 One thing you can do is send a care package to show your partner he or she is missed.
-It’s a simple gesture that doesn’t take a lot of time but is extremely thoughtful.
-Spouses of military personnel stationed overseas have been known to send care packages to their loved ones to lift their morale so if it works for them it might work for your long distance relationship too.
+It’s a simple gesture that doesn’t take a lot of time but is incredibly thoughtful.

 Here are a few Ideas for care packages.